-FOR MHVFG30LP: The thermostatic control used modulates the flame size as the temperature gets closer to set point, then it turns off the burner upon reaching temperature.

-The burner will cycle back on when room temperature drops below the set temperature.
-The control knob can be set to any heat level between 1 and 5.
-Selecting the HI setting will cause the burner to remain on.
+- The thermostatic control used simply turns on and off the burner. - The thermostatic control used modulates the flame size as the temperature gets closer to set point, then it turns off the burner upon reaching temperature. - The burner will cycle back on when room temperature drops below the set temperature.
+The control knob can be set to any heat level between 1 and Selecting the HI setting will cause the burner to remain on.